lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 Now, we have reached the last page.
-You can view information of session(s) to create, such as environment itself, allocated resources, mount information, environment variables set on the previous pages, etc.
+You can view information of session(s) to create, such as environment itself, allocated resources, mount information, environment variables set on the previous pages, preopen ports, etc.
 After confirming the settings, click the LAUNCH button.
 If there is a setting you want to change, you can return to the previous page by clicking the left arrow button.